 Why are pumpkins so good for us?

 Carotenoids: Just like carrots, pumpkins have a high level of carotenoids to thank for their orange color.
-These carotenoids help protect our eyes, can prevent premature aging and they can stave off disease.
+These carotenoids help protect our eyes, can prevent premature aging, and can stave off disease.
 Sign me up!

 Fiber: Pumpkins are an excellent source of dietary fiber which helps keep us regular!
 This fiber also leads to healthy blood sugar and cholesterol levels.